ChuOkupai/vimcake/README.md

 ```shell
 make install
 ```
-It will erase your current vim config (.vim & .vimrc).
+It will erase your current vim config (.vim and .vimrc).

 If you don't have configured vim, this package is safe to use (in other words, you don't have a .vimrc).